wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.8.0 =

+*	ADDED:		Feature- Access Key Restriction [more info](http://icwp.io/2s).
+*	ADDED:		Feature- WordPress Lockdown.
+Currently only provides 1 option, but more to come.

 = 1.7.3 =